Patent2net/P2N/README.md

 Use Patent2Net (script mode)
 ----------------------------
-Follow the "To register and use the CRAWLER:" [described here] (http://patent2netv2.vlab4u.info/dokuwiki/doku.php?id=user_manual:download_install;) to install your acreditation in the “cles-epo.txt” file in root directory.
+Follow the "Register the use of P2N:" [described here] (http://patent2netv2.vlab4u.info/dokuwiki/doku.php?id=user_manual:download_install;) to install your acreditation in the “cles-epo.txt” file in root directory.

 Copy any of the *.cql file from /RequestsSets directory as requete.cql in root directory, and/or adapt the requete.cql to your need.

-Use the /Patent2Net/ProcessPy.bat and enjoy!
+Use the /Patent2Net/ProcessPy.bat or the /Patent2Net/Process.sh and enjoy!

 Further insformation:
 ---------------------